dima4p/git_commits_stat/README.md

 # git_commits_stat
-Script that calculates statistics of contributers' deposits for a group of projects
+Script that calculates statistics of contributers' deposits for a group of projects.
+The subject is to count only new lines with code.
+For that some technics is used.
+Now the script recoginzes only ruby comments.
+See (TODO)[#markdown-header-todo]

 ## Assumption
 All the projects to analyze must reside in one directory.